Life Transition Support

 Whatever the specifics and cause of the transition, these significant changes can be potent opportunities to explore renewed meaning, purpose and direction in life.

 TEALarbor stories offers guidance for coping with significant change, grief, or loss through:

 • deep listening and storying

 • exploring creative and nature-based forms for insight

 Through my work at TEALarbor stories I emphasize the transformative power of moving through the dark shadows of transition (rather than bypassing them); honoring the changes that arise in this liminal landscape; and claiming the intention of restoration to wholeness, vitality and presence.

 The people who come to me seeking such life transition support often report back later that they have learned how to thrive again.
 By working with multidisciplinary practices that support the emotional and spiritual wellbeing of one’s significant change, the logistics and details of actually living life in its new form fall into place; what results is an experience of peace.

 The time that clients and I share as we engage the process of their life transition is not therapy, but it is therapeutic.
-I have more than fifteen years study of and experience working with grief and loss in hospice, crisis clinics, in the recovery community, with communities in strife abroad, in wilderness work, and in professional ecological pursuits amidst losses associated with global climate change.
-Bringing a compassionate spirit and nonsectarian ordainment as well as my personal experience with transformative journeys, I offer life transition support clients a breadth of insights.
+I have over twenty years of experience working with grief and loss in hospice, crisis clinics, in the recovery community, with communities in strife abroad, in wilderness work, and in professional ecological pursuits amidst losses associated with global climate change.
+Bringing a compassionate spirit and my personal experience with transformative journeys, I offer life transition support clients a breadth of insights.